Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Pre-thermal dynamics

-A well-known property of low-dimensional Bose systems at weak interactions is that their phase fluctuations in general dominate over density fluctuations \cite{Mora2003, Petrov2003}.
-In the dynamical problem considered here, this property becomes satisfied very quickly, typically after an evolution time $\sim \hbar/(g\rho_0)$.
-Using Eq.~\eqref{eq:def_density_phase}, we then find \footnote{The way the subleading density fluctuations $\delta\rho(k,t)$ contribute to the $g_{1}$ function may be found in, e.g., Ref.~\cite{Larre2018} [see Eq.~(84)]}
+where the overbar refers to an ensemble average over the random energies $\alpha$, and $\overline{|\psi(0,t)|^2}=\rho_0/N_a$ is the density of the initial plane wave.
+To evaluate this correlator, we insert Eq.~\eqref{eq:def_density_phase} into Eq. (\ref{g1_def}) and neglect the density fluctuations, i.e., we use $\rho(k,t)=\rho_0+\delta\rho(k,t)\simeq \rho_0$.
+This approximation is motivated by the well-known property that phase fluctuations in general dominate over density fluctuations in low-dimensional Bose systems at weak interactions \cite{Mora2003, Petrov2003}.
+In the dynamical problem considered here, this property becomes satisfied very quickly, typically after an evolution time $\sim \hbar/(g\rho_0)$ \footnote{The way the subleading density fluctuations $\delta\rho(k,t)$ contribute to the $g_{1}$ function may be found in, e.g., Ref.~\cite{Larre2018} [see Eq.~(84)]}.
+Equation~\eqref{eq:def_density_phase} then leads to $g_1(\Delta k,t) \simeq\overline{\exp\{i[\theta(0,t)-\theta(\Delta k,t)]\}}$.
+Next we use that within the linearization procedure considered here, the Hamiltonian is quadratic so that the phase variance is a Gaussian random variable \cite{Mora2003}: